sharetribe/flex-docs/src/docs/tutorial/change-default-locations/index.md

 You can change the other locations in a similar fashion.

-## Other hard-coded links with location search
+## Other hard-coded links with a location search

 There are hard-coded links to search page from other components too.
 Check at least these: